ARY News

-ARY News HD is a Pakistani news channel launched on 26 September 2004 with the name "ARY One", the channel was later renamed to "ARY One World" until May 2009 when it was rebranded as "ARY News".
+ARY News HD is a Pakistani news channel launched on December 2003 with the name "ARY One World", the channel was later renamed to "ARY One World" until May 2009 when it was rebranded as "ARY News".
 A bilingual news channel in English and Urdu, it is a part of the ARY Digital Network, which is a subsidiary of ARY Group.
 ARY is an acronym of Abdul Razzak Yaqoob and Salman Iqbal, who was the owner of ARY Group.
-ARY News is one of the biggest and most watched news channel in Pakistan and all around the world.
 ARY head office located in Karachi, Pakistan.